 Retail businesses are all about working their cash, keeping their customers and getting the most out of their suppliers.
 To do this, they will take the largest possible profit margin from the product, while doing as little work as possible.
 A retailer is a bit like having a salesman who demands the highest bonuses and the fanciest car, and doesn't want to work too hard for it.

-However, there are six key ways that suppliers can make sure they get the most out of their retail partners:
+However, there are six key ways that suppliers can make sure they get the most out of their retail partners.

-- Returns.
 Make sure that you get an agreement on returns.
 Most retailers return any products that they cannot sell or that have been returned by the customers.
-This is difficult to protect yourself from, but if you are using a wholesaler then they may be able to handle the returns for a small margin increase.
+This is difficult to protect yourself from, but if you are using a wholesaler they may be able to handle the returns for a small margin increase.
 This also means that they do everything in their power to reduce the number of returns.
 Argos has been known to send back 30% of some product lines.

-- Detail.
-Make sure that you get final sign off on all the marketing material (catalogue pages, web content, staff training) and point of sale (POS) about your product from the retailer.
+Make sure that you're involved with the marketing material (catalogue pages, web content, staff training) and point of sale (POS) materials relating to your product.
 You can insist on this if you give the impression that you will not support any misrepresentation of your product to consumers.

 When you check the material, make sure that it includes your top Unique Selling Propositions (USPs) and that they haven't just used some nonsense tech specs (which they tend to do).
 As someone once said, "retail is detail".